Survey on Combinatorial Register Allocation and Instruction Scheduling: Register Allocation

 The results of Goodwin and Wilken encouraged further research based on the ORA approach.
-In 1998, Kong and Wilken present a set of extensions~\cite{Kong1998} to the original ORA model, including register packing and handling multiple register banks, to deal with irregularities in register architectures.
-The extensions are complete enough to be able to deal with Intel's x86 architecture~\cite{x86}, which presents a fairly irregular register file.
-The results improve drastically the code quality of GCC -- the extended ORA approach reduces the execution time overhead due to register allocation by $61\%$ on average.
-An interesting finding is that IP solving, as opposed to heuristic approaches, becomes easier in the face of less registers and more irregularities -- the solving times of Goodwin and Wilken are reduced by two orders of magnitude.
+Kong and Wilken present a set of extensions to the original ORA model, including register packing and multiple register banks, to deal with irregularities in register architectures~\cite{Kong1998}.
+The extensions are complete enough to handle Intel's x86~\cite{x86} architecture, which presents a fairly irregular register file.
+Kong and Wilken estimate that their extended ORA approach reduces GCC's execution time overhead due to register allocation by 61\% on average.
+The estimation is produced by a mixed static-dynamic evaluation that instantiates the model's objective function with the actual execution count of spill, coalescing, and rematerialization instructions.
+While this estimation is more accurate than a purely static one, a study of its relation to the actual execution time is not available.
+Besides improving code quality, Kong and Wilken speed up the solving time of Goodwin and Wilken by two orders of magnitude.
+The reasons behind this speedup are a reduction of the search space due to both the availability of fewer registers and the introduction of irregularities, and the use of a faster machine with a newer version of the IP solver.
+The results illustrate an interesting aspect of combinatorial optimization: factors that complicate the design of heuristic approaches such as processor irregularities do not necessarily affect combinatorial approaches negatively -- sometimes quite the opposite.